marcpaelinck/gamelan-notation/settings/README.md

 #Notes
 ## Presets for muted notes (instead of samples)
-In the SoundFont preset definition, use the following settings to emulate `long muted` and `muted` notes (experimented with pemade):
+In the SoundFont preset definition, use the following settings to emulate `abbreviated` and `muted` notes (experimented with pemade):
 For both:
 - Vol Env Sustain = 144
 - Vol Env Release = 0.05